Hayflick limit

 The Hayflick limit, or Hayflick phenomenon, is the number of times a normal somatic, differentiated human cell population will divide before cell division stops.
-However, this limit does not apply to stem cells.

 The concept of the Hayflick limit was advanced by American anatomist Leonard Hayflick in 1961, at the Wistar Institute in Philadelphia, Pennsylvania.
 Hayflick demonstrated that a normal human fetal cell population will divide between 40 and 60 times in cell culture before entering a senescence phase.
 This finding refuted the contention by Alexis Carrel that normal cells are immortal.

-Each time a cell undergoes mitosis, the telomeres on the ends of each chromosome shorten slightly.
-Cell division will cease once telomeres shorten to a critical length.
 Hayflick interpreted his discovery to be aging at the cellular level.
 The aging of cell populations appears to correlate with the overall physical aging of an organism.

 Macfarlane Burnet coined the name "Hayflick limit" in his book Intrinsic Mutagenesis: A Genetic Approach to Ageing, published in 1974.

 History

 The belief in cell immortality

 Prior to Leonard Hayflick's discovery, it was believed that vertebrate cells had an unlimited potential to replicate.
-Alexis Carrel, a Nobel prize-winning surgeon, had stated "that all cells explanted in tissue culture are immortal, and that the lack of continuous cell replication was due to ignorance on how best to cultivate the cells".
+Alexis Carrel, a Nobel Prize-winning surgeon, had stated "that all cells explanted in tissue culture are immortal, and that the lack of continuous cell replication was due to ignorance on how best to cultivate the cells".
 He claimed to have cultivated fibroblasts from the hearts of chickens (which typically live 5 to 10 years) and to have kept the culture growing for 34 years.

 However, other scientists have been unable to replicate Carrel's results, and they are suspected to be due to an error in experimental procedure.
 To provide required nutrients, embryonic stem cells of chickens may have been re-added to the culture daily.
 This would have easily allowed the cultivation of new, fresh cells in the culture, so there was not an infinite reproduction of the original cells.
 It has been speculated that Carrel knew about this error, but he never admitted it.

 Also, it has been theorized that the cells Carrel used were young enough to contain pluripotent stem cells, which, if supplied with a supporting telomerase-activation nutrient, would have been capable of staving off replicative senescence, or even possibly reversing it.
 Cultures not containing telomerase-active pluripotent stem cells would have been populated with telomerase-inactive cells, which would have been subject to the 50 ± 10 mitosis event limit until cellular senescence occurs as described in Hayflick's findings.